-SPA 119, 120 Spanish for Business 6 credits
+SPA 119, 120 Spanish for Business 3 credits per semester.

 Does not fulfill a language requirement.
 Intended to promote speaking, understanding, and reading skills in the Spanish language used in daily communications within the business world.
 Also an exploration of the cultural practices, customs, and traditions of the Latin American business and social world.
 A comparison will be made with the same practices in the United States.
-Every year.
-Day.
+Not offered in 1993-1995.

-SPA 129, 130 Spanish for Medical Personnel I, II 6 credits.
+SPA 129, 130 Spanish for Medical Personnel I, II 3 credits per semester.
 Intended to promote speaking and understanding skills in the Spanish language used in daily communication within the medical field.
 The Hispanic cultural world will be presented in relation to the medical profession.
 Practical experience will be gained through classroom exercises.
-Not offered in 1989-91.
+Not offered in 1993-1995.

-SPA 201, 202 Masterpieces of Spanish Literature 6 credits.
+- SPA 201, 202 Masterpieces of Spanish Literature 3 credits per semester.
 Reading and discussion of major works of Spanish literature.
-Every year.
-Day.

-SPA 302 Contemporary Spanish Literature from 1898 to Present 3 credits.
+Not offered in 1993-1995. - SPA 302 Contemporary Spanish Literature from 1898 to Present 3 credits.
 A study of the outstanding authors of the twentieth century and their works.
 Prerequisite: SPA 202.
-Not offered in 1989-91.

-SPA 305, 306 History of Spanish-American Literature to Modernisimo I, II 3 credits.
+Not offered in 1993-1995. - SPA 305, 306 History of Spanish-American Literature to Modernisimo I, II 3 credits per semester.

 Selections from principal Spanish-American writers from the sixteenth century to the present.
 Prerequisite: SPA 104.
-Not offered in 1989-91.
+Not offered in 1993-1995.